briangautreau/nginxplus_ecs_cache/README.md

 - 8080 (Nginx Plus API)

 The HTTPS server is looking for a certificate and key (`default.crt` and `default.key`)to be located in `/etc/ssl/hello`.
 The cache is enabled for only specific file types and the purge method `PURGE` is also enabled.
-Tha app that was being cached for testing purposes included a `Cache-Control public, max-age=0` header so that needed to be ignored with the `proxy_ignore_headers Cache-Control` directive.
+The Juiceshop app used for testing purposes included a `Cache-Control public, max-age=0` header so that needed to be ignored with the `proxy_ignore_headers Cache-Control` directive.

 ```
 ...